novacrazy/scriptor/README.md

 #####1.4.0-alpha.2
 * Removed fake async require
-    * It's better to just do it synchronously and get it over with
 * Added `require.specified`, `require.defined` and `onload.error` AMD functions
 * Fixed bug in plugin loading